PhillyUrbs/LabRebuild/README.md

 - Windows 365 Frontline (any configuration)

 # Final Configuration
-This script will configure the following
+In the default config, this script will configure the following
 - [ ] Entra Groups
     - [ ] Assigned
         - [ ] License Assignment